onedarnleyroad/tailwind-aspect-ratio/README.md

 # tailwind-aspect-ratio

 Aspect Ratio plugin for tailwind.
+Generate a series of intrinsic aspect ratio containers.

 ## Usage: